 Crundwell Creative is a company controlled by Scott Crundwell, the brother-in-law of Rachel Hately.
-Joydens Wood Infant School pay an annual website maintenance of £1260 which is in line with the requirements of the ESFA's Academic Financial Handbook.
+Joydens Wood Infant School pay an annual website maintenance of £1,260.
+The academy trust made the purchase at arms' length and Rachel Hately was not involved in the decision to appoint Crundwell Creative.
+In entering into the transaction, the academy trust has complied with the requirements of the Academies Financial Handbook.

-23 Members' liability
+24 Members' liability